stellar-deprecated/docs/learn/concepts/federation.md

 * `jed` is the username,
 * `stellar.org` is the domain.

 The domain can be any valid RFC 1035 domain name.
-The username is limited to printable UTF-8 with whitespace and the following characters excluded: <*,@> Although of course the domain administrator can place additional restrictions on usernames of its domain.
+The username is limited to printable UTF-8 with whitespace and the following characters excluded: <*,> Although of course the domain administrator can place additional restrictions on usernames of its domain.

+Note that the `@` symbol is allowed in the username.
+This allows for using email addresses in the username of an address.
+For example: `maria@gmail.com*stellar.org`.

 ## Supporting Federation

 ### Step 1: Create a [stellar.toml](./stellar-toml.md) file

-Create a file called stellar.toml and put it `https://www.YOUR_DOMAIN/.well-known/stellar.toml`.
+Create a file called stellar.toml and put it at `https://www.YOUR_DOMAIN/.well-known/stellar.toml`.

 ### Step 2: Add federation_url